e-money/em-ledger/docs/market.md

 * ClientOrderId: a `string` assigned by owner, which must not be a duplicate of an existing order.
 * Source: a `Coin` representing the desired amount of tokens to sell.
 * Destination: a `Coin` representing the minimum amount of tokens to buy.
-* SourceFilled: `Coin` that tracks the sold amount so far.
+* DestinationFilled: `Coin` that tracks the sold amount so far.
-* SourceRemaining: a `Coin` that is the minimum of *SourceFilled* and owner account balance.
+* DestinationRemaining: a `Coin` that is adjusted with *DestinationFilled* and relevant changes to the owner account balance.
 * Price: a `Dec` calculated as *Destination* / *Source*.

 ### Features